An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Adaptive Normalization-Free Feature Recalibration

-These mechanistic insights support our design choices.
-The adverse effects of BN under heterogeneous FL conditions are highlighted by the diminished class selectivity and inactive CA in SE-ResNet, while the ability of ANFR to maintain and improve class selectivity demonstrates that integrating CA with weight standardization effectively counters the impact of data heterogeneity.
-The enhanced class selectivity in ANFR correlates with improved downstream performance in heterogeneous FL settings, as we will show in Section \ref{sec:experiments}.
+These insights support our design choices.
+BN's adverse effects in heterogeneous FL are highlighted by diminished class selectivity and inactive CA in SE-ResNet, while ANFR maintains and improves class selectivity, demonstrating that integrating CA with weight standardization effectively counters data heterogeneity.
+The enhanced class selectivity in ANFR correlates with improved downstream performance in heterogeneous FL settings, as we show in Section \ref{sec:experiments}.
 Additional details and extended CSI and attention weight results from other layers are presented in Appendix \ref{app:mech_interp}.